This recipe was created in partnership with the American Lamb Board. All thoughts and opinions are always my own.

 In grilling season, it's all about a few simple, fresh ingredients that are in the peak of their season paired with a smoky, juicy lamb burger.
 It's flavor from the grill you can taste with every bite.
 In this case, we're going with heirloom tomatoes (which are in season all summer), caramelized onions and some soft heat from an easy-to-make harissa aioli.
 But don't add so many toppings that they hide the star of the show, which is the American lamb.

 While you might see lamb burgers on the menu at your favorite restaurant, they might not be top of mind when it comes to making them at home.
-Ground lamb is the perfect cut to begin experimenting with lamb on your own.
+Ground lamb is the perfect cut to begin experimenting with lamb on the grill at home.
 It is super versatile, cooks quickly and is easy to incorporate into any recipe calling for ground red meat.

 Ground American lamb has an earthy-sweet flavor that pairs perfectly with some spice.
 And that's where the sauce comes in.
 Give these delicious burgers a try and you will definitely want to add them to your burger menu rotation.